ai4all-sfu/2018_bio/README.md

-# bio
-**The bioinformatics project**: Inferring the infection pathway of influenza
+# Inferring the infection pathway of influenza

-2018 SFU Invent the Future
+2018 SFU Invent the Future Summer Scholar Program

 In this project, students will learn how computational biology can allow us to 1) infer ancestral strains and 2) predict future strains of viruses -- in order to understand the infection pathway of influenza and preventatively make vaccines before outbreaks occur.